uiceds/syllabus/manuscript.md

 ## Learning Resources
 * Students are expected to bring a laptop to class, and have use of one and an internet connection for homeworks and pre-class activities.
 * There is no required textbook to purchase.
 However, much of the course follows the book *[Data Driven Science and Engineering](http://www.databookuw.com/)* by Brunton and Kutz.
 The book includes a freely available [pdf version](http://www.databookuw.com/databook.pdf) and lecture videos, is also available for sale in hardcover and ebook formats.
 * The course also includes content from the [Julia learning resources](https://julialang.org/learning/), which is also a good resource for learning Julia in general.
-The free course *[Introduction to Computational thinking](https://computationalthinking.mit.edu/Spring21/)* from MIT is particularly well done.
+The free course *[Introduction to Computational thinking](https://computationalthinking.mit.edu/Fall24/)* from MIT is particularly well done.
-* For students that want to continue beyond the material covered in this course, there is [*Parallel Computing and Scientific Machine Learning*](https://github.com/mitmath/18337) (another course from MIT) and [*Deep Learning*](https://www.deeplearningbook.org/) by Goodfellow, Bengio, and Courville.
+* For students that want to continue beyond the material covered in this course, there is [*Parallel Computing and Scientific Machine Learning*](https://github.com/mitmath/18337) (another course from MIT), the associated [SciML Book](https://book.sciml.ai/) and [*Deep Learning*](https://www.deeplearningbook.org/) by Goodfellow, Bengio, and Courville.

 ### Policies

 #### Inclusive Environment

 The effectiveness of this course is dependent upon the creation of an encouraging and safe classroom environment.
-Exclusionary, offensive or harmful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and in some cases subject to University harassment procedures.
+Exclusionary, offensive or harmful speech (such as racism, sexism, homophobia, transphobia, etc.) will not be tolerated and is in some cases subject to University harassment procedures.
 We are all responsible for creating a positive and safe environment that allows all students equal respect and comfort.
 I expect each of you to help establish and maintain and environment where you and your peers can contribute without fear of ridicule or intolerant or offensive language.

 If you witness or experience racism, discrimination, micro-aggressions, or other offensive behavior, you are encouraged to bring this to the attention of the course director if you feel comfortable.
 You can also report these behaviors to the Bias Assessment and Response Team (BART) (https://bart.illinois.edu/).
 Based on your report, BART members will follow up and reach out to students to make sure they have the support they need to be healthy and safe.
 If the reported behavior also violates university policy, staff in the Office for Student Conflict Resolution may respond as well and will take appropriate action.